fatcrapinmybutt/fredprime-legal-system/README.md

 This repository demonstrates how to automate litigation tasks offline using PrivateGPT.
 A helper PowerShell script is provided for Windows users to set up the environment and launch the app.

+The repo now includes the **EPOCH Unpacker**, a tool for extracting ZIP archives of case documents, running OCR on PDFs and images, and flagging potential canon issues.
+The results are logged to JSON files so other modules in the litigation suite can link exhibits and monitor judicial conduct.

 ## Features
 - Auto-label exhibits
 - Link motions to matching exhibits